 Week 8 Pregnancy: Symptoms

 It’s common for acne to either improve or worsen during pregnancy.
 In the first trimester, rapid hormone changes may lead to flare-ups.
 The best way to treat acne is simply with a mild cleanser followed by a non-clogging moisturizer if desired.
 Products that are specifically for acne usually contain salicylic acid and its safety during pregnancy is not known.
 So, talk to your doctor before using any over-the-counter treatments.
 Also, don’t take any pre-pregnancy prescription skin products until you talk to your provider.
-For example, Accutane is commonly prescribed to treat acne, but should not be taken during pregnancy.
-(1)
+For example, Accutane is commonly prescribed to treat acne, but should not be taken during pregnancy (1).
+(This is a good time to remind you that all medications should be discussed with your doctor, including not just things you’re thinking of starting, but also anything you were already taking before becoming pregnant.)

 Cramping or Abdominal Pain